A solution to the Cauchy dual subnormality problem for 2-isometries: Introduction

 Indeed, by \cite[Lemma 1]{R-0}, we have $\|Tf\| \Ge \|f\|$ for all $f\in \hh$, which implies that $T$ is left-invertible and $\|T^{\prime}\| = \|U |T|^{-1}\| \Le 1$, where $T=U|T|$ is the polar decomposition of $T$.
-The map that sends $T$ to $T'$ links $2$-hyperexpansive operators to hyponormal ones.
-For instance, all positive integer powers $T'^n$ of the Cauchy dual $T'$ of a $2$-hyperexpansive operator $T$ turn out to be hyponormal (see \cite[Theorem 3.1]{Ch-1}; see also \cite[Sect.\ 5]{Sh-1} and \cite[Theorem 2.9]{Ch-0} for the case of $n=1$).
-What is more interesting, if $T$ is a completely hyperexpansive unilateral weighted shift, then $T'$ is a subnormal contraction (see \cite[Proposition 6]{At}).
-This leads to the following question originally raised in \cite[Question 2.11]{Ch-0}: is the Cauchy dual of a completely hyperexpansive operator a subnormal contraction?
-In this paper, we restrict ourselves to the consideration of the particular version of this problem. \begin{opq*} Is the Cauchy dual of a $2$-isometry a subnormal contraction? \end{opq*} It is to be noted that the considerations in \cite{A-C} related to the above problem enabled the first two authors to solve negatively the problem of subnormality of module tensor product of two subnormal modules posed by Salinas in 1988.
+The map that sends $T$ to $T'$ links $2$-hyperexpansive operators to hyponormal ones (see \cite[Sect.\ 5]{Sh-1} and \cite[Theorem~ 2.9]{Ch-0}).
+Moreover, if $T$ is a $2$-hyperexpansive operator, then $T^{\prime}$ is power hyponormal, i.e., all positive integer powers $T'^n$ of $T'$ are hyponormal (see \cite[Theorem~ 3.1]{Ch-1}).
+What is more interesting, if $T$ is a completely hyperexpansive unilateral weighted shift, then $T'$ is a subnormal contraction (see \cite[Proposition~ 6]{At}).
+This leads to the question originally posed in \cite[Question 2.11]{Ch-0}: is the Cauchy dual of a completely hyperexpansive operator a subnormal contraction?
+Here we consider the following version of this problem. \begin{opq*} Is the Cauchy dual of a $2$-isometry a subnormal contraction? \end{opq*} In this paper we solve the above problem and \cite[Question 2.11]{Ch-0} in the negative (see Examples~ \ref{glowny} and \ref{przadj}).
+Since, by \cite[Theorem~ 3.1]{Ch-1}, the Cauchy dual of a $2$-isometry is power hyponormal, we get also examples of non-subnormal power hyponormal operators (cf.\ \cite{Cu-Put0,Cu-Put}).
+The considerations in \cite{A-C} related to the above problem enabled the first two authors to solve negatively the problem of subnormality of module tensor product of two subnormal modules posed by Salinas in~ 1988.